3.10 Framework for credit bearing short courses

 c.
 If approved, any proposed fee that is less than pro rata by credit value for a department's fee banding plus 10% will be forwarded to the Chair of the Fees Advisory Board for final approval.
 If the proposed fee meets or exceeds this level there is no need to seek the approval of Fees Adivsory Board.

 d.
-Once finally approved, the Academic Support Office will inform SPA of this and SPA will make the necessary arrangements in Banner.
+Once finally approved, the Academic Support Office will inform Student Registry of this and Student Registry will make the necessary arrangements in Banner.

 Recruitment, admission, registration and APL